martenkoetsier/laravel-routelist/README.md

 composer require martenkoetsier/laravel-routelist
 ```

-The automatic package discovery will add the service provider to the `config/app.php` file.
+The automatic package discovery will add the service provider to your project.

 ## Usage